liebannam/pipes/README.txt

 	--To run a simulation, you want to use the driver routine "justrunit.cpp". so you would compile as follows:
 		make justrunit
-	--you can also compile with
+	--you can also compile the optimization stuff using make optimizeit
-		make optimizeit
-		(to do optimizaiton stuff...but that cpp fill may be outdated after some cython-related source code changes. no guarantees.)
+		(to do optimizaiton stuff...but that cpp file may be outdated after some cython-related source code changes. no guarantees.)
 	--calling snytax is
 		./justrunit nameofinpfile.inp  nameofconfigfile.config